9 Benefits of Running a Mile Every Day

 6.Shed Weight

-If you maintain your current eating habits and you only run one mile a day, you may burn enough calories to see weight loss at about the rate of 450g of weight per month.
-If you're hoping to lose additional weight, you can include more aerobic activity and lower your calorie intake.
-But if running a daily mile as a workout is all you have time for right now, you may notice gradual weight loss due to the additional calories burnt.
+If you maintain your current eating habits and you only run one mile a day, you may burn enough calories to see weight loss at about the rate of one pound of weight per month.
+If you’re hoping to lose additional weight, you can include more aerobic activity and lower your calorie intake.
+But if running a daily mile as a workout is all you have time for right now, you may notice gradual weight loss due to the additional calories burned.

 7.Strengthen Your Bones